-- 1. The Accounting Standard Board (ASB1) letter dated 22 June 2010 supported the proposals for impairment of financial assets included in the IASB's 2009 ED.
+- Given the IASB's extensive research and work in this area over recent years, we believe that the ED's proposals strike a reasonable balance between cost of implementation and underlying economics and are likely to meet users' need to provide expected credit losses.
+We would therefore recommend that IASB address the additional clarifications requested by constituents (including those in this letter) and then aim to finalise the impairment phase of its project on financial instrument accounting as soon as possible. - 2.
+The Accounting Standard Board (ASB) letter dated 22 June 2010 supported the proposals for impairment of financial assets included in the IASB's 2009 ED.
 It did so on the basis that it was a conceptual model that would address the weaknesses highlighted in the incurred loss model by the credit crisis.
 However, at the time the ASB raised a number of operational concerns with those proposals.
-In arriving at the proposals in this current ED, we note IASB's efforts at addressing those operational challenges whilst maintaining the link between pricing and credit quality of financial instruments. - 2.
-Although we do not believe that recognising a portion of expected credit losses on initial recognition is conceptually sound, we believe that the proposal on this aspect in the IASB ED is a pragmatic approximation of the underlying economics.
+In arriving at the proposals in this current ED, we note the IASB's efforts at addressing those operational challenges whilst maintaining the link between pricing and credit quality of financial instruments. - 3.
+Although we do not believe that recognising a portion of expected credit losses on initial recognition is conceptually sound, we believe that the proposal on this aspect in the ED is a pragmatic approximation of the underlying economics.
 We also believe that the approach in the ED has the potential to be responsive to credit impairments experienced in early years.
-In contrast, we note that FASB is considering an alternative model which requires entities to provide for full lifetime expected credit losses within the "foreseeable future" at the reporting date.
-We do not believe that such a model is based on the underlying economics or reflects the risk management practices for financial institutions.
-Recognising the lifetime expected credit loss allowance at the outset leads to a more subjective estimate with little objective information on several of the inputs.
-Additionally, this model does not provide information to users on the credit deterioration of financial assets and the impact on the income statement.
-As a result, we would not support recognising a credit allowance based on this alternative model.
+However, we would not support recognising a credit allowance on initial recognition exceeding 12-month expected credit losses.